Common Pest Cockroaches

 American Cockroach

-• The largest of the common cockroaches, the American can be up to 2 inches (2.5 centimeters) in length.
+• One of the largest of the pest cockroaches, it can be up to 4.5 cm long.

 • It is distinguished by a yellow band running across the back edge of its head.

-• The female can lay six to 14 egg cases in her lifetime, but there are only about 16 eggs per case.
+• The female can lay six to 14 egg cases in her lifetime, with about 16 eggs per case.

 Female and Male Oriental Cockroach